PARKCHEOLHEE-lab/sam-3d/README.md

 ### Inference w/ Automatic Mask Generation

 If you do not have object masks for your input image, you can use automatic mask generation by setting `--mask_index=-2`.
 Originally, sam-3d-objects did not support auto-masking functionality; therefore, a pipeline was added that automatically segments interior objects.
 The pipeline uses [SAM 3](http://huggingface.co/docs/transformers/en/model_doc/sam3) (`facebook/sam3`) to detect interior objects in the image before generating 3D models for each detected object.
-You can control the segmentation behavior through `--sam_prompt` and `--sam_threshold` parameters.
+You can control the segmentation behavior through `--sam_prompt`, `--sam_threshold` and `--sam_mask_threshold` parameters.

 <div align="center" display="flex">
     <img src="./notebook/images/_9gFNBQJmk9WmdYWtkwfo45/image.png" width="40%"/>